niyi-buggy/buggy-interviews/backend/tasks.md

 **Database**

-Write a query to return all payments from the transaction table and group by driver_name.
+Write a query to return all transactions from the transaction table and group by driver_name.
 How would you improve the table to be more efficient?

 `[solution]`